mchapm03/mOTivator/README.txt

 the ip was sucessful, but we were unable to get into the board.
 We are 100% confident that we were using the correct password.

-Server can not handle POST requests for large amount of data.
-When too much data is sent in a response, the YUN disconects from the Wifi.
+Server can not handle files with large amounts of data.
+When it tries to read such a file the wifi connection drops.

+Server does absolutely 0 error checking...have fun with that.